How To Tell if Someone Muted you on Twitter [November 2019]

 If you see your Tweet appear in that column, you have not been muted.
 If your Tweet does not appear in the column, it is likely that you have been muted.

-Muting someone is simple, you just need to open a Tweet and select the Mute setting.
+Muting someone is simple and fast, leaving you no time to second-guess yourself.
+You just need to open a Tweet and select the Mute setting.
 You can unmute someone just as quickly, too.

 To mute from a tweet: